-Home to the Biochemistry and Structural Biology (BSB), Cell & Developmental Biology (CDB), and Molecular Biology (MB) PhD programs.
+Home of the Biochemistry & Structural Biology (BSB), Cellular & Developmental Biology (CDB) and Molecular Biology (MB) Ph.D. programs

 This image, generated in the lab of developmental biologist Anna-Katerina (Kat) Hadjantonakis, shows mouse embryos arranged in three circles.
 The embryos’ appearance varies according to which genes are switched on or off.